TFI Friday: Guest presenters

-Revival
+2015 revival

-In September 2005, Evans announced that he would be returning the TFI Friday format to TV, with OFI Sunday airing on ITV.
-The first edition was broadcast on 20 November 2005 but was not as successful and quickly axed.
 On 30 July 2014, Evans announced during his BBC Radio 2 breakfast show that TFI Friday could be returning to Channel 4, after being asked to host a 20th anniversary special (despite the gap having been only been 19 years), as well as a new series, in 2015.
 During his radio breakfast show on 24 February 2015, Evans revealed that the show would return on Channel 4 on 12 June.
 It aired from the Cochrane Theatre in Holborn, TFI Fridays earlier home at Riverside Studios having been demolished.

 On 23 June 2015, it was confirmed that Channel 4 had commissioned a new series, which started airing on 16 October 2015, with U2 opening and closing the show.
 On 7 July 2016, Channel 4 confirmed it had "no plans" to commission more episodes of TFI Friday.